 MAKE+ often has opportunities for BCIT faculty and students to participate in various ways on industry applied research projects.

 Quantum Sensor Electronics

-Matt Greig, MAKE+ Research Associate, has been instrumental in the development of the electronics associated with a self-calibrating quantum sensor for vacuum measurement based on single atoms being developed by BCIT researcher and physics instructor Dr. James Booth.
+Matt Greig, MAKE+ Research Associate, was instrumental in the development of the electronics associated with a self-calibrating quantum sensor for vacuum measurement based on single atoms developed by former BCIT researcher and physics instructor Dr. James Booth.
 Matt, a BCIT electronics diploma grad, is now working on his PhD at SFU.